JanDexter/admin/README-devs.md

    - Create the database in MySQL.
    - Run migrations: `php artisan migrate --force`
    - Seed users: `php artisan db:seed --class=UserRoleSeeder`
+   - By default, only one admin account is created.
+Only the admin can add new accounts via the dashboard.
+There are no staff accounts yet.
 3. **Frontend Build:**
    - Install dependencies: `npm install`
    - Build assets: `npm run build`